Taylor Swift wears vintage Chiefs sweatshirt from local shop to Sunday’s game

 You can also see her outfit in a video posted on social media by NFL Network correspondent James Palmer, as Swift walks past some members of the Chiefs opposing team, the Buffalo Bills, before the game began.

-Awarded annually since 1927, Swift is the first Person of the Year known for primarily being an entertainer.
-She beat out a handful of other finalists including the Hollywood strikers, Chinese leader Xi Jinping, CEO of OpenAI Sam Altman, Trump prosecutors, Russian President Vladamir Putin and even Barbie and King Charles.
+Swift is the first Person of the Year known for primarily being an entertainer.
+The magazine has presented the award annually since 1927.
+Swift beat out a handful of other finalists including the Hollywood strikers, Chinese leader Xi Jinping, CEO of OpenAI Sam Altman, Trump prosecutors, Russian President Vladimir Putin and even Barbie and King Charles.

 “We started hanging out right after that,” she said.
 “So we actually had a significant amount of time that no one knew, which I’m grateful for, because we got to get to know each other.
 By the time I went to that first game, we were a couple.
 I think some people think that they saw our first date at that game?
 We would never be psychotic enough to hard launch a first date.”

-MORE: Taylor Swift gives $55 million in bonuses to her Eras tour crew

-While there’s no word on whether Swift will be at Travis’ game, the Chiefs are scheduled to play the Patriots at 1 p.m. on Dec.
+While there’s no word on whether Swift will be at upcoming games, the Chiefs are scheduled to play the Patriots on Dec.
 17 and the Raiders on Christmas Day.

-Taylor Swift wears vintage Chiefs sweatshirt from local shop to Sunday’s game originally appeared on Simplemost.com, helping make the most out of life.